naseer-rehman/algo-db/backend/README.md

 - Do I want to use `cookie-parser` or `express-session`?
   - The answer is to use both: `express-session` is used primarily for storing user sessions in a database on the server-side and the user's cookies on the client-side, while `cookie-parser` is a general-purpose cookie parsing middleware.
   - Note: that is until I get to using better-auth
+- I will need to go back to the Github dashboard to modify the URL of my app

 ### Authenticating User Requests
 1. Check user cookie against db session table